AM1: Fundamentals of Photovoltaics

 AM3: Status and Issues in Si PV

-Instructor: Silvana Ayala Perez, National Renewable Energy Laboratory, Golden CO, USA
+Instructor: Silvana Ayala Pelaez, National Renewable Energy Laboratory, Golden CO, USA

 Silicon PV is the prevalent photovoltaic technology, and it is also an area that continues to provide surprising results even with the impressive work done through the years.
 In this tutorial, we will begin by setting a framework to understand Si PV devices.
 Several silicon solar cell technologies will be surveyed (including amorphous, crystalline silicon, and bifacial), considering both their present laboratory status and manufacturing processes.
 We will survey simulation and experimentation to predict silicon module behavior in the field.